bentley-historical-library/migration-tools/README.md

   1. Our audience is archivists--not programmers.
   2. Comment generously.
 See #1.
   3. Don't be so Pythonic that other folks can't decipher what you've done.
 See # 1.
+  4. Use semantic names for everything!
-  4. Don't make public anything that's supposed to be private.
+  5. Don't make public anything that's supposed to be private.